QuietEvolver/immune-cocoon/README.md

 ## Description

-This project uses Identity in an ASP.NET Core MVC project to authenticate users.
-This project contains a one-to-many relationship between `Treat` and `Flavors`.
+This project uses Identity ASP.NET Core with a ReactJS user interface.

 ## How To Run This Project